ASUQTR-IT/wiki-backup/IT_Doc/Standard/docker-compose.md

 - command: cmd commands to pass the container
 - environment: the env files to pass to the container
 - ports: The ports to open between the server:container.
 We will always specify the home on the serverside ```127.0.0.1:port:containerport```
+- links: links to other services in the same docker-compose
 - networks : specifies if the services uses a specific network